c8m6/ansible-role_vim/README.md

 Overview
 --------

-This ansible role installs vim and many usefull plugins and also generates a valid .vimrc
+This ansible ansible 2.4 role installs vim and many usefull plugins and also generates a valid .vimrc

 ## Loaded Plugins
 ```